Release: Friday, October 18, 2019

 Anyone who has sat through a Zoolander 2 or a Dumb & Dumber To or — yikes! — an Independence Day: Resurgence knows not to trust the ten-year belated sequel.
 In fact it almost feels like Double Tap breaks the rules by actually being good, that oh so rare justified sequel that delivers both on world-expansion and character growth while never abandoning the breezy narrative formula that made the original a hit.
 With a cast this good, it’s easy to keep the good times rolling even when the world is falling apart around you.

-Recommendation: I’m having serious debates with myself over which movie is better.
+Moral of the Story: I’m having serious debates with myself over which movie is better.
 I’m actually leaning toward the sequel.
 Think about it.
 A sequel has to do something extra just to draw even with, be as good as, its predecessor.
 A good original movie debuts with no standard set against it.
 Double Tap has to overcome familiarity and it does that really well by introducing some quality new characters and perhaps most importantly by keeping the tone light.
 There’s a version of these movies that could be really dark, like The Road dark; remembering back to Columbus’ narration in the original about how everyone has been made an orphan in the wake of the virus.
 But these are stoner comedies of equal value.
 The fact Double Tap outgrossed its predecessor might be the strongest testament to that.

 Running Time: 99 mins.